Chart Color Schemes

 Roma Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Roma Surrounds, as evaluated at the latest Census, comprised 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 90.3% houses and 9.7% other dwellings.
-The level of home ownership in Roma Surrounds was 49.2%, with the remaining dwellings either mortgaged (29.9%) or rented (20.9%).
-The median monthly mortgage repayment in the area was $1,114, compared to Non-Metro Qld's $1,300 and the national average of $1,863.
-The median weekly rent figure in Roma Surrounds was recorded at $155, while Non-Metro Qld had a figure of $230, and the national average was $375.
+Dwelling structure in Roma Surrounds, as evaluated at the latest Census, comprised 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 90.3% houses and 9.7% other dwellings.
+Home ownership in Roma Surrounds was 49.2%, with the remainder of dwellings either mortgaged (29.9%) or rented (20.9%).
+The median monthly mortgage repayment in the area was $1,114, while the median weekly rent figure was recorded at $155.
+Nationally, Roma Surrounds's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing